This article looks at how to build lean muscle mass.

 How to Build Lean Muscle Through Exercise

-If you can commit to three sessions per week, you could work your upper body one day, your abs another day, and your lower body on the third day.
+If you can commit to three weekly sessions, you could work your upper body one day, your abs another day, and your lower body on the third day.

 As your strength improves and you become fitter, if you can fit in four sessions a week, you could target your shoulder and tricep muscles during your first weekly session, your back muscles on day two, your chest and bicep muscles on day three, and, your legs on day four.